ArpanPatel00/movie-recommendation-system/README.md

-Movie Recommendation System (MRS)
+MOVIE RECOMMENDATION SYSTEM (MRS)

 A simple, command-line movie recommendation system that suggests similar movies using a content-based filtering model.
 Enter your favorite movie, and get a list of similar ones to watch next!

 Features

-Content-Based Recommendations: Suggests movies based on similarity in their metadata (genre, keywords, overview, etc.).
+.Content-Based Recommendations: Suggests movies based on similarity in their metadata (genre, keywords, overview, etc.).

-Simple CLI: An easy-to-use command-line interface to get instant recommendations.
+.Simple CLI: An easy-to-use command-line interface to get instant recommendations.

-Customizable: You can easily modify the dataset and retrain the model to customize the recommendations.
+.Customizable: You can easily modify the dataset and retrain the model to customize the recommendations.

-Cosine Similarity Model: Utilizes a robust and popular method for measuring content similarity.
+.Cosine Similarity Model: Utilizes a robust and popular method for measuring content similarity.

 Installation Guide

 Follow these steps to set up and run the project on your local machine.

 1. Prerequisites